grusin-db/uc-azure-account-scim-sync-py/README.md

 The interface to faciciliate these two usecases is the same, the only difference is the list of groups, and time needed to perform the sync.

-It is possible to deep search group members for additional groups to sync by adjusting `--group-search-depth`.
-Default value of 1 means that only groups defined in the input file would be synced, value of `2` would mean that child groups of these groups would be searched and synced as well.
-There is no hard depth limit, but **caution** has to be excercised when using this paramater, because too deep search can cause too many groups to be discovered and in effect platform limits will be hit.
-It it advised to run `--query-graph-only` and `--save-graph-response-json results.json` parameters together in order to inspect the groups dicovered during the deep search.

 To run the sync follow these steps: